Locally loop algebras and locally affine Lie algebras: Locally loop algebras

 \endlemma

-\proof Only the uniqueness part is not clear.
-But such a form is unique up to a scalar for a Lie $1$-torus (see for example, \cite{Y2}).
-Thus it follows from a local argument since a locally Lie $1$-torus is a directed union of Lie $1$-tori.
+\proof Only the uniqueness part is not clear (since we already use a form in \eqref{star}).
+However, this form is unique up to a scalar for a Lie $1$-torus (e.g., see \cite{Y2}).
+Thus, the uniqueness follows from a local argument since a locally Lie $1$-torus is a directed union of Lie $1$-tori.